History of Buddhism - Gotama's Story

 Brief History of Buddhism Buddhist Enlightenment

-This story sounds good to us today.
+These teachings sound good to us today.

-Very few tribes converted to Buddhism until Alexander the Great invaded the Ganges valley in the 4th century BC.
+Very few Aryan tribes converted to Buddhism until Alexander the Great invaded the Ganges valley in the 4th century BC.

 Greco-Buddhist interaction